JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-3/index.md

 ----

 The final code can be found in this [GitHub repo](https://github.com/JulianG/minimal-state-management-demo).
-It's TypeScript, but the type annotations are minimal. **Also, please note this is not production code.** In order to focus on state management, may other aspects have not been considered (e.g. [Dependency Invertion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) or optimisation).
+It's TypeScript, but the type annotations are minimal. **Also, please note this is not production code.** In order to focus on state management, many other aspects have not been considered (e.g. [Dependency Invertion](https://en.wikipedia.org/wiki/Dependency_inversion_principle), testing or optimisations).

 ## Sharing Remote Data with React Context